MAECProject/MAECProject.github.io/about-maec/index.md

 A few short cuts:

-* **[MAEC Community Discussion List](http://maecproject.github.io/community#discussion-lists--archives)** – Where community members discuss the latest versions of the MAEC specifications, schemas, utilities, and other items integral to the ongoing development of MAEC.
-Online [sign-up](https://maec.mitre.org/community/discussionlist.html) on the MAEC Legacy Website is required.
+* **[MAEC Community Discussion List](/community#discussion-lists--archives)** – Where community members discuss the latest versions of the MAEC specifications, schemas, utilities, and other items integral to the ongoing development of MAEC.

-* **[MAEC Development Group on MITRE’s Handshake Collaboration Website](https://handshake.mitre.org/)** – Allows the MAEC Community to more easily share and revise information and files, and to post items such as example content in a more secure environment.
-Send an [email](maec@mitre.org) to us to join the group.
+* **[MAEC MediaWiki](/community/#mediawiki)** – Enables the MAEC Community to more easily collaborate on building our Semantic MediaWiki of malware capabilities, behaviors, and structural features, and their associated attributes.

 * **[MAECProject GitHub Tools & Utilities](https://github.com/MAECProject/)** – The central location for MAEC Community members to make open-source contributions to MAEC development and manage issue tracking for the MAEC schemas, utilities, and other supporting information and items.

-Feedback is welcome at [maec@mitre.org](maec@mitre.org).
+Feedback is welcome at [maec@mitre.org](mailto:maec@mitre.org).